About AGM at PNNL

 To address this need, the Office of Electricity in DOE has provided leadership in the research area of Advanced Grid Modeling (AGM) for many years.
 PNNL is one of the main supporting organizations for the AGM program.

-This program uses high performance computing techniques, big data technology, advanced mathematical theory, data management tools, and advanced visualization tools to perform grid analytics, evaluate the current status of the grid, predict systems’ stability status and operating conditions, and provide significant support to system operation and planning.
+This program uses advanced computing techniques, artificial intelligent and machine learning technology, advanced modeling and control approaches, quantitative risk and uncertainty methods, efficient data management and analytics tools, and advanced visualization tools to perform grid analytics, evaluate the real-time status of the grid, predict systems’ stability status and operating conditions to enable preventative actions, and provide significant support to system operation and planning.

 This is achieved by providing faster and better decision-support that leads to a more reliable and efficient power grid.
-It benefits the industry by giving operators real-time visibility of the grid conditions and offering grid operation decision makers sophisticated methods.
+It benefits the industry by giving operators wide-area real-time visibility of the grid conditions and offering grid operation decision makers sophisticated methods with predictive capability.
 It also provides governmental policy makers with valuable analytical tools.

 PNNL AGM research team is engaged in transforming the electric power gird analysis and tools using mathematical and computational methods.
 PNNL's primary areas of research under AGM program include: